zekeriyasari/Causal.jl/docs/src/manual/utilities/callback.md

 end
 ```

-`Callback`s are used to monitor the existence of a specific events and if that specific event occurs, some other special jobs are invoked. `Callback`s are intended to provide additional monitoring capability to any user-defined composite types.
-As such, `Callback`s are *generaly* fields of user defined composite types objects.
+`Callback`s are used to monitor the existence of a specific event and if that specific event occurs, some other special jobs are invoked. `Callback`s are intended to provide additional monitoring capability to any user-defined composite types.
+As such, `Callback`s are *generaly* fields of user defined composite types.
 When a `Callback` is called, if the `Callback` is enabled and its `condition` function returns true, then its `action` function is invoked.

 ## A Simple Example